 In addition to these, there are also LEDs sprinkled throughout that indicate the values of various control lines, registers, and status bits, as well as additional transistors and resistors (not counted in those "functional" totals) that are necessary to drive those LEDs.

-As of the current design, the statistics are as follows:
+As of the second revision of the board, the design statistics are as follows:

 - Components that correspond 1:1 with transistors in the original 6502:

 - Total active transistors: 4237

 - 630 located on 164 quad transistor array chips (26 of these 656 transistors are not used)

 - 1019 resistors (the original 6502 used depletion mode MOSFETs in place of resistors)

 - 998 Additional parts present only in the MOnSter 6502:

 - 313 LEDs (The first revision board, shown in the video, has only 167 LEDs)